 The weird thing I did with my cucumbers.

 The weirdest thing I did with cucumbers was to recycle my refrigerated pickled cucumbers into cucumber chips.

-The browned ones were tasty, but overall I wasn’t pleased with my results.
-I think the reason being that my cukes were cut too thin and this made them stick to the pan.
+The browned ones were fairly tasty, but overall I wasn’t pleased with my results.
+I think the reason was that my cukes were cut too thin, and they stuck to the pan.

 This list of weird and not-so-weird uses for cucumbers will definitely help you if you have too many.

 - Smoothies – Add a cucumber to your favorite green smoothie recipe.